khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 This project demonstrates how small businesses can benefit from analytics systems tailored to their scale, and accessible tools like Power BI with well-defined business logic to turn raw sales data into actionable decisions.
 It also serves as a foundation for future analytics initiatives, such as demand forecasting or cost optimisation.

-# 7.Recommendations for Further Analysis
+# Recommendations for Further Analysis

 **Limitations of Current Dataset**